mqnfred/hips/README.md

 password.

 If you know anything about brute-forcing those ciphers that I don't, please contact me.
-Also reach out if you have hindsight into malpractices or untrustworthiness from the usual source code providers.
+Also reach out if you have indsights into malpractices or untrustworthiness from the usual source code providers.
 I am open to being convinced that this is unsafe.